Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 Every interrupt is dense, mid-task labeled signal that the sequential pipeline alone cannot produce:

-- Inter-agent disagreement → routing-head training — when Aidos and Kallos contest a slop call mid-Techne, the player's resolution is the routing label
+- Inter-agent disagreement → routing-head training — when two specialists contest a call mid-task, the analyst's resolution is the routing label

 - Mid-task corrections → fine-grained DPO — denser preference pairs than end-of-task accept/reject

-- Refusal-to-interrupt → negative signal — Aidos seeing nothing wrong is also information
+- Refusal-to-interrupt → negative signal — a review agent seeing nothing wrong is also information

 shared/src/kourai_common/gossip_models.py and gossip_chemistry.py

-already exist as primitives.
-The wiring opportunity is now real.
+already exist as inter-agent messaging primitives.
+The wiring opportunity

 Per-agent training signal¶